Consumer ethnocentrism: Attributes

 Consumer ethnocentrism gives individuals an understanding of what purchases are acceptable to the in-group, as well as feelings of identity and belonging.
 For consumers who are not ethnocentric or polycentric consumers, products are evaluated on their merits less pertaining or exclusive of their country of origin, or possibly even viewed more positively because they are foreign (Shimp & Sharma, 1987; Vida & Dmitrovic, 2001).

+Consumer disidentification is the counterpart of consumer ethnocentrism with respect to the consumer's own country: where consumer ethnocentrism denotes attraction toward the domestic group, consumer disidentification denotes an active rejection of and distancing from its consumption culture.
+The two are distinct constructs rather than opposite poles of a single scale, and consumer disidentification has been found to predict reduced purchasing of domestic products over and above consumer ethnocentrism (Josiassen, 2011).
+Together with consumer affinity and consumer animosity, which concern attraction toward and repulsion from foreign countries, the two form the attraction–repulsion framework of country-related consumer bias (Josiassen, 2011).
+Consumer disidentification is measured with a six-item, seven-point Likert scale whose items are worded for the domestic consumer group in question; in the original Dutch study these included "I object to being seen as just another Dutch consumer" and "Generally, I do not want to consume like the Dutch" (Josiassen, 2011).

 Brodowsky (1998) studied consumer ethnocentrism among car buyers in the United States and found a strong positive relationship between high ethnocentrism and country-based bias in the evaluation of automobiles.
 Consumers with low ethnocentrism appeared to evaluate automobiles based more on the merits of the actual automobile rather than its country of origin.
 Brodowsky suggests that understanding consumer ethnocentrism is critical for knowing the country of origin effects.

 Several antecedents of consumer ethnocentrism have been identified by various studies.
 Consumers who tend to be less ethnocentric are those who are young, those who are male, those who are better educated, and those with higher income levels (Balabanis et al., 2001; Good & Huddleston, 1995; Sharma et al., 1995).

-Balabanis et al. found that the determinants of consumer ethnocentrism may vary from country to country and culture to culture.
-In Turkey, patriotism was found to be the most important motive for consumer ethnocentrism (Acikdilli et al., 2017).
+Balabanis et al. (2001) found that the determinants of consumer ethnocentrism may vary from country to country and culture to culture.
+For example, in Turkey, patriotism was found to be the most important motive for consumer ethnocentrism (Acikdilli et al., 2017).
 This, it was theorized, was due to Turkey's collectivist culture, with patriotism being an important expression of loyalty to the group.
-In the more individualistic Czech Republic, feelings of nationalism based on a sense of superiority and dominance appeared to provide the most important contribution to consumer ethnocentrism.
+In more individualistic cultures, such as in the Czech Republic, feelings of nationalism based on a sense of superiority and dominance appeared to provide the most important contribution to consumer ethnocentrism.